Common questions with Advanced Protection

 You’ll need to buy two security keys to enroll in Advanced Protection.
 You can search for

-fido u2f security key and order from a trusted retailer, but links are provided here for your convenience:
+fido u2f security key and order a security key dongle from a trusted retailer, or follow the steps below.

 If you have an Android device, get the set of security keys from Yubico.

-Advanced Protection uses security keys because they’re the most secure second step for 2-Step Verification.
-Even if a someone has your password, they won’t be able to get into your account because they don't have your security key.
+Advanced Protection uses security keys because they’re one of the most secure second steps for 2-Step Verification.
+Even if someone has your password, they won’t be able to get into your account because they don't have your security key.

-Advanced Protection requires two security keys.
-Google suggests that you carry the main security key (Bluetooth) with you at all times.
-You should store the backup security key (USB) in a safe place.
+Advanced Protection requires two security keys, in case one gets lost.
+Google suggests that you store your backup security key in a safe place.

 If you still have account access:

-- Select Add security key.
+- Click Add security key.
 Add your new security keys.

 - Next to the lost security key, select Edit Remove this device.